Skip to content Accessibility info

 • Underinsured Motorist (UIM) protection – An at-fault driver may have liability insurance, but their policy limits do not cover the full extent of the bodily injury claim for you or your passengers.
 UIM insurance will cover the “underinsured” shortfall up to your own UIM limit.

-• Uninsured Motorist Property Damage (UMPD) coverage – Remember, Uninsured Motorist insurance covers bodily injuries, not damage to your car or property.
-So, for your vehicles without collision coverage, you need UMPD coverage to pay for physical damage caused by an uninsured driver.
-Generally, UMPD also covers the uninsured auto damage to other personal property like your house or your fence.
+• Uninsured Motorist Property Damage (UMPD) coverage – Remember, Uninsured Motorist (UM & UIM) insurance covers bodily injuries, not damage to your car or property.
+So, for your vehicles without comp or collision coverage, you need UMPD coverage to pay for physical damage caused by an uninsured driver.
+Not all insurance companies offer UMPD coverage so check with your agent.

 GET A FREE REVIEW: Contact Us for a free coverage review on your personal auto policy.
 We will quote up to 7 top companies with your one request to find you the right coverage at the best price.
 Call and speak with one our experienced agents or quote online.